 More Manufacturing Work Returns to U.S. Shores

-The Bison Gear & Engineering Corp. workers inserted copper wires, tested the assembly and then readied them for the next step, the addition of a gearbox.
+The Bison Gear & Engineering Corp. workers inserted copper wires, tested the assembly, and then readied them for the next step, adding a gearbox.
 The end products, gear motors, are used in everything from ice machines to solar panels.
-At one time it made sense for Bison to import motors from China, but no longer.
+At one time, it made sense for Bison to import motors from China, but no longer.

-According to the Boston Consulting report, the shift to U.S. manufacturing, combined with an increase in exports due to improved U.S. competitiveness, will create 2 million to 3 million jobs.
-President Barack Obama is seeking to accelerate the shift by proposing a 20 percent income tax credit for companies that bring jobs back to the U.S.
+According to the Boston Consulting report, the shift to U.S. manufacturing and increased exports due to improved U.S. competitiveness will create 2 million to 3 million jobs.
+President Obama seeks to accelerate the shift by proposing a 20 percent income tax credit for companies that bring jobs back to the U.S.

 Reshoring, as the move back to the U.S. is called, is the opposite of what had been a decade-long trend that accelerated in 2001 when China became a member of the World Trade Organization.